 AWS started charging for a Public IPv4 Address in February of 2024.
 This doubled the cost of running one of it's smallest EC2 instances.

-I found that the public IPv4 addresses AWS optionally provides for an EC2 instance are implemented as NAT (Network Address Translation) at the gateway.
+I found that the public IPv4 addresses AWS optionally provided for an EC2 instance are implemented as NAT (Network Address Translation) at the gateway.

 The security group definition controls the traffic within the Virtual Private Cloud and with the outside world.
 I use the same security group definition for all EC2 images with only a limited number of inbound ports open.
 The definition details are: